-This project is all about connecting elite athletes with young sportspeople, and helping young people get out of their usual environment.
-The sports camp is primarily based around running, but also offers outdoor activities.
-They can set their own sporting targets and spark new ambitions, within the worlds of both sport and work.
-The INDIGO Foundation is supporting the efforts of a sports club giving a helping hand to people who are no longer involved in sport.
+A.S.
+Pierrefitte offers sports lessons and camps for young people and mothers from neighborhoods The INDIGO Foundation is supporting the efforts of a sports club giving a helping hand to people who are no longer involved in sport.
 They provided lessons to mothers from the start of the school year to encourage them to get back into sport and organised a group operation to clean the stadium.
 In July, an elite sports camp was organised in Lozère for 16 young people from Pierrefitte so they can train in another environment and enjoy a more relaxed, holiday atmosphere.
 The week was packed full of activities, including muscle toning, jogging, swimming, canoeing, games, initiations, and sessions to raise awareness about biodiversity, before it came to a competitive climax with the Marvejols-Mende race!
-How did the support of the INDIGO Foundation help?